Blog

 Development Stage

-Instead of simply retelling the plot, students start explaining why certain characters made certain choices.
+Students start reasoning instead of simply retelling the plot, explaining why certain characters made certain choices.
 They go from saying "the boy ran away" to thinking about what made him feel like he had to.

-They take inspiration from the world around them and start using more vivid language to describe moments in a story.
-A sunset can be "glowing" or "fading" or "the colour of the inside of a peach."
+They take inspiration from the world around them and start using more precise and deliberate language choices to describe moments in a story.
+For example, the sun goes from simply 'setting' to 'bleeding orange'; the tree goes from 'moving' to 'dancing in the wind'.

 Year 7 – Year 9